weecology/lab-manual/New-Lab-Member-Onboarding-Guide.md

 ## Lab Code of Conduct
 ***TODO: make and link here***

+## Expectations / Annual Self-Assessment

+See [here](https://github.com/weecology/lab-wiki/wiki/Annual-self-assessment) for more info.

 ## Calendars

 Once you have your weecology.org Google account, you will have access to the lab calendars.
 You can access these from a web browser at [https://calendar.google.com/](https://calendar.google.com/). (**Note that you may need to use the account management button in the upper-right corner if you are logged in with other Google accounts at the same time.**)